pedrovelho/agent-linux/README.txt

-The ProActive Agent is very cool stuff bro !
+ProActive Agent is a system daemon to automatically starts ProActive runtimes according to a weekly schedule